tuxracer/touchclick/README.md

 This is a small jquery plugin that allows you to easily bind to the touch or click events depending on what's available for the given platform.
 Unlike similar scripts, this also provides *immediate* visual feedback on touch platforms -- just as native apps do.

 ## Getting Started
+1. Include the touchclick.js file on the page after jquery, or require it with [browserify](https://github.com/substack/node-browserify).

-1. Bind to the **touchclick** event where you would have otherwise used click or touchend
+2. Bind to the **touchclick** event where you would have otherwise used click or touchend
 ```javascript
 	$(".menu-btn").on("touchclick", function () {
 		console.log("अनित्य");
 	});
 ```

-2. Define a **.touchactive** style for the given element
+3. Define a **.touchactive** style for the given element
 ```css
 	.menu.btn.touchactive {
 		color: #eee;